torvalds/linux/Documentation/arch/arm/omap/omap_pm.rst

 authors use these functions to communicate minimum latency or throughput constraints to the kernel power management code.
-Over time, the intention is to merge features from the OMAP PM interface into the Linux PM QoS code.
+Over time, the intention is to merge features from the OMAP PM interface into the GNU/Linux PM QoS code.

 Drivers need to express PM parameters which:

 - support the range of power management parameters present in the TI SRF;

-- separate the drivers from the underlying PM parameter implementation, whether it is the TI SRF or Linux PM QoS or Linux latency framework or something else;
+- separate the drivers from the underlying PM parameter implementation, whether it is the TI SRF or GNU/Linux PM QoS or GNU/Linux latency framework or something else;

 - specify PM parameters in terms of fundamental units, such as